JoanneBiltz/CTF-Writeups/2023_THM_AOC_Side_Quests/the_bandit_surfer/README.md

 ```
 This opens up port 8000 for experimenting.

-We spent days combing through every file and trying any privsec technique we came across with no success at getting root.
-2 files we found seemed like the pathway but we were having trouble figuring out how to use them.
+I spent days combing through every file and trying any privsec technique I came across with no success at getting root.
+2 files I found seemed like the pathway but was having trouble figuring out how to use them.

 /opt/check.sh
 /opt/.bashrc